-The forms for documenting your financial resources must be submitted to the Graduate School of Management with affidavits certifying the amount and availability of funds in U. S. dollars.
-UC Davis issues your Form I-20 or DS-2019 only after we receive these materials.
-Once we have received all required documents, we notify SISS to issue your document.
-It may take several weeks to several months to obtain a visa after you receive the Form I-20 or DS-2019, so it is critical that you submit the required documents early (ideally by June 1) and be sure that they are complete and accurate.
+The forms for documenting your financial resources must be submitted to the Graduate School of Management with affidavits certifying the amount and availability of funds in United States dollars.
+UC Davis issues your I-20 and DS-2019 only after the GSM receives the financial documentation.
+It can take several weeks to obtain a visa after UC Davis issues your I-20 and DS-2019.
+Please submit the required documents no later than June 1 and ensure they are complete and accurate.

 - Enrollment Reply Form